sorelmitra/learn/k6/Readme.md

 K6_VUS=24 K6_ITERATIONS=24 K6_SECONDS_WAIT_PREVIOUS_DELETE=60 K6S_DISPLAY_ONLY=no K6S_SERVER=<IP> K6S_PORT=<Port> k6 run --include-system-env-vars tests/mass-delete.js
 ```

 NOTE: There are still issues with the number of VUs in mass-delete.
 If you notice deletion isn't triggered, adjust the number of VUs up of down.
+See below for more details on mass deletion and its known issues.

 The environment variables are used to pass in information both to K6 itself and to the scripts we wrote: